dileep-kishore/100-days-of-code/r1-log.md

 ### R1D50 - Sat Sep 08
     Created a benchmarking module to profile and time a Cython implementation of a Gillespie algorithm

+### R1D51 - Sun Sep 09
+    Implemented a table output option for the beeminder api response